Taormina7575/web-sprint-challenge-advanced-css-and-intro-js/README.md

 3. How would you explain the concept of a variable to someone new to programming?
     A variable is essentially a container which can hold a variety of data types including strings, boolean values, numbers, etc.
 4. What is the purpose of using functions in code?
-    A function holds a block of code which can be invoked at another point in your program You are expected to be able to answer questions in these areas.
+    A function holds a block of code which can be invoked at another point in your program.
+You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions